Booty Call (film): Plot

-Rushon Askins, a tender-hearted, upwardly-mobile man, has been dating his self-righteous-to-a-fault girlfriend Nikki for seven weeks.
-They really like each other, but their relationship has not yet been consummated; Nikki is unsure if their relationship is ready for the next stage.
+Rushon Askins has been dating his girlfriend Nikki for seven weeks.
+They like each other, but their relationship has not yet been consummated; Nikki is unsure if their relationship is ready for the next stage.

 Rushon asks Nikki out to dinner, but Nikki wants it to be a double date.
 She brings her opinionated friend and neighbor Lysterine "Lysti", and Rushon comes with his "bad boy" buddy Bunz.
 Lysti and Bunz soon end up bonding as both are sexually adventurous and completely uninhibited, despite some initial bickering and resentment towards one another as each of them overplayed their roles by trying to come off as a player (Bunz) or overly high-maintenance (Lysti).
 Meanwhile, the more conservative and prudish Nikki decides it is time for her and Rushon to take their relationship to the next level, much to Rushon's surprise and excitement.
 However, they have one small problem: this is the 1990s, and Nikki wants to practice safe sex.
 Rushon produces a condom and just as he removes the wrapper, Nikki's mischievous, poorly trained, small terrier dog named "Killer" snatches and destroys Rushon's only condom, forcing him to have to go out and buy more condoms.
 Nikki then calls Lysterine and urges her to make Bunz (also condomless) use a condom as well.
 Therefore, Rushon (who has to take Killer along for his walk) and Bunz go on wild, late night adventures from store to store trying to find "protection" before everyone's mood evaporates.
 The two friends run across a wild assortment of characters which includes a Chinese medicine store owner, wacky Punjabi convenience store owners, a would-be armed robber, a hypocritical judge (Bernie Mac) and his female clerk/secret lover, and last but not least, a disobedient Killer who escapes his leash while Rushon and Bunz are in a store and leads them on a blocks-long chase.